Medicare Skilled Nursing Facility Prospective Payment System

 Audiology Services

-If a patient's Part A benefits are exhausted, the SNF may choose to provide audiology services under Part B, but is not required to.
+If a patient's Part A benefits are exhausted, the SNF may choose to provide audiology services under Part B, but it’s not required to.
 As a result, it's common for audiologists to contract with SNFs and independently bill for their services to Part B (Medicare Physician Fee Schedule) as a private practice provider.
 (See also: Medicare Billing of Audiology Services: Billing for Audiology Services Furnished to SNF Patients)

-Other Issues In SNFs
+Other Issues in SNFs

 Productivity

-SLPs deliver individual treatment far more frequently than group or concurrent treatment, which may differ from physical/occupational therapy and result in differences in calculated productivity.
+In addition, SLPs deliver individual treatment far more frequently than group or concurrent treatment, which may differ from physical/occupational therapy and result in differences in calculated productivity.

 However, CMS clarified that the supervising clinician cannot treat another resident or supervise another student while the student is treating a resident.
 The CMS restrictions on billing students' services are based on two principles:

-• The student is considered an extension of the therapist, for billing purposes
+• The student is considered an extension of the therapist, for billing purposes.

-• Only one billable service can be provided at one time by the student/supervisor
+• Only one billable service can be provided at one time by the student/supervisor.

 Billing guidance includes the following: